 The latest Public Annual Asbestos Notification noted asbestos floor tiles were removed at Dye Elementary and Rankin Elementary.
 Asbestos products were also removed at C-A High School, C-A Middle School and Randels Elementary.
 All abatement was done in compliance with asbestos regulations.

 The Office of the Special Inspector General for the Troubled Asset Relief Program (SIGTARP) has raised concerns about asbestos removal in Michigan.
-The Genesee County Land Bank Asbestos Removal Program operating in Flint, MI was of particular concern.
+The Genesee County Land Bank Asbestos Removal Program operating in Flint, MI, was of particular concern.
 The program was involved with school demolitions, including the demolition of Clark Elementary in 2014.

 SIGTARP is a federal law enforcement agency.
 The agency monitors financial institution crime, fraud, waste and abuse related to the Troubled Asset Relief Program (TARP).

-SIGTARP released an audit in 2017 noting their concerns around the Genesee County Land Bank operations.
+SIGTARP released an audit in 2017 noting its concerns around the Genesee County Land Bank operations.
 The agency noted a lack of regulations and quality assurance around waste handling and disposal.
 It was particularly concerned about demolitions in Flint.
 SIGTARP asserted Flint residents deserved to feel safe, especially after the drinking water crisis.

 Aside from the General Motors facility, there are several other worksites that have led to instances of asbestos exposure.
 Asbestos exposure at any of these sites could lead to the development of asbestos illnesses.
-Asbestos-related diseases include lung cancer, asbestosis and mesothelioma.

 - A.C.
 Powerhouse